Breaney Methodist chapel

 The Methodist chapel originally had a very old, mainly wood pipe organ which was fitted in the organ loft but in 1992 the organ was taken out and replaced by an electronic organ.

 There is an Ordnance Survey benchmark on the bottom wall of the chapel on a corner.

+On 25 August 1987 Breaney Methodist chapel became a Grade II listed building listed as "Breage Methodist Church Including Courtyard Walls And Gate Piers".